-III.
 ADDITIONAL SERVICES

-1. Contracts for Service.
+Contracts for Service

 United Arts facilitates arts programming in the community through over-arching contracts with local businesses, school districts and government agencies.
-Our annual contract with the Greater Orlando Aviation Authority provides cultural performances at the airport in July and December, and a contract with Bioclinica Research provides cultural programming for seniors.
 These opportunities connect the region's arts and cultural organizations with new contract service opportunities as well as assists them in reaching new audience in unique ways.

-(a) Events Website - OrlandoAtPlay.com serves Central Florida and showcases arts and cultural events and experiences available throughout the seven-county region.
-The platform provides the capability to screen content by location and share content via an RSS feed.
-We are also able to link a dynamic pull to a hyperlink on a website for an ongoing up-to-date listing of events with the click of the mouse.
-Weekly newsletters go out to over subscribers (currently over 7,200) highlighting special offerings and discounted events for the week.
-Due to United Arts' active marketing campaign, the site attracts visitors from all over the world and enjoys a user demographic that spans all age ranges.
-From metro buses emblazoned with the OrlandoAtPlay.com logo to ads in local magazines and playbills to national and international TripAdvisor, Facebook and Google AdWords digital advertising campaigns, OrlandoAtPlay.com trumpets to the world the diverse cultural offerings that are available in the Central Florida region.
-There are as many as 1,100 events available on the site at any one time and nearly 132,000 users explored the site in FY18.
-Orlando continues to be the top user origination city.

-- (b) Technical Assistance Workshops United Arts hosts grant workshops for potential and current applicants of United Arts grant programs and Orange County TDT grant programs, information sessions on State of Florida grant programs, and capacity-building opportunities in fundraising and marketing.
-Our UA 101 sessions share information about the various free resources United Arts has available including the OrlandoAtPlay.com events website and Orlando Arts Magazine, as well as training sessions on Mobile Cause's text-to-give platform, a United Arts sponsored fundraising tool.
-We host community forums and workshops on issues that impact the region's arts and cultural community, and partner with the Central Florida Foundation to present the State of the Arts address. - (c) Diversity United Arts is committed to arts and cultural programming that is as diverse as the community we serve.
-Our Diversity Grants encourage programming that speaks to a broader audience; our grant application process requires thoughtful consideration on how our arts organizations market themselves and who they are reaching as well as an internal look at boards and staff and how they reflect the greater community.
+- Events Website OrlandoAtPlay.com serves Central Florida and showcases arts and cultural events and experiences available throughout the seven-county region.
+Weekly newsletters go out to subscribers highlighting special offerings and discounted events for the week.
+United Arts actively markets the site, attracting visitors from all over the world and a user demographic that spans all age ranges.
+From metro buses emblazoned with the OrlandoAtPlay.com logo to ads in local magazines and playbills to national and international TripAdvisor, Facebook and Google AdWords digital advertising campaigns, OrlandoAtPlay.com trumpets to the world the diverse cultural offerings that are available in the Central Florida region. - Technical Assistance Workshops United Arts hosts grant workshops for potential and current applicants of United Arts grant programs and Orange County TDT grant programs, information sessions on State of Florida grant programs, and capacity-building opportunities in fundraising and marketing.
+Our UA 101 sessions share information about the various free resources United Arts has available including the OrlandoAtPlay.com events website and Orlando Arts (magazine), as well as training sessions on MobileCause's text-to-give platform, a United Arts sponsored fundraising tool.
+We host community forums and workshops on issues that impact the region's arts and cultural community.